How to Quit Your Job and Escape for a Year (and Why You Should…)

 - Fortunately, the marginal cost of adding a second traveller to a trip does not simply double the required savings.
 Naturally, you each need your own plane ticket, but you do not need your own hotel room etc.

 - Also fortunately, my Absolute Daily Expenses from previous trips were calculated from door-to-door.
 From and to Australia - the most isolated (read: expensive) part of the world with respect to international flights.
-So I am very confident that I have over-exaggerated the required funds needed since the marginal cost of transiting from one South American town to the next, or one French village to another is not comparable to the cost of an international flight to and from Australia.
+So I can have some confidence that I have over-exaggerated the required funds needed since the marginal cost of transiting from one South American town to the next, or one French village to another is not comparable to the cost of an international flight to and from Australia.

 But, just to be 'safe', why not aim for $120,000 for two people to escape for a year.
 To go forth and travel like we travel.